Millie Knight: Post-Sochi

 Following the Sochi games, it was announced in April 2014 that Knight would participate in the Queen's Baton Relay on 5 June 2014, carrying the Baton in Kent.

-Knight immediately parted company with Ferrier after the 2014 Paralympics: as a result Knight competed in the 2014–15 season with a series of stand-in guides.
-That season she travelled to Canada to compete at the 2015 IPC Alpine Skiing World Championships in Panorama Mountain Village in British Columbia.

-Prior to the Championships Knight had won two gold medals on the World Cup tour and hopes were high that she may medal.
-At Panorama Knight took part in the two technical events, the slalom and giant slalom, as she was still too young to compete in the speed events.
-In her first event, the giant slalom, Knight took the lead in the first run with a time of 1:12.90, but despite bettering this time in her second run with 1:11.49, she was beaten into silver medal place by a third of a second by Russia's Aleksandra Frantseva.
-Two days later Knight took part in the slalom, winning bronze, Britain's only two medals of the games.
+At Panorama, Knight took part in the two technical events, the slalom and giant slalom, as she was still too young to compete in the speed events.
+Winning a silver and a bronze i Britain's only two medals of the games.

-The following season Knight teamed up with guide Brett Wild, who had previously raced with Knight's coach Euan Bennet on the Scottish ski team.
+The following season, Knight teamed up with guide Brett Wild.
 After initially meeting at a training camp in December 2015, the pair competed together at the World Cup finals in Aspen, Colorado, where they took two wins in the downhill and super-G and a third place in the giant slalom: this success convinced the pair to focus on the speed disciplines, which they felt were their strength.

-In the run-up to the 2017 World Para Alpine Skiing Championships in Tarvisio, Italy, Knight enjoyed a great deal of success on the World Cup circuit, taking 11 medals including seven golds in the months leading up to the championships.
-At the Championships themselves, Knight and guide Brett Wild took gold in the downhill with a time of 1:13.42, beating five-time Paralympic champion Henrieta Farkašová by 1.2 seconds.
-Team GB officials stated that this was the first world championship title for a British paraskier.
-Knight and Wild subsequently took a silver behind Farkašová in the Super Combined and a second silver in the Giant Slalom.
+In the run-up to the 2017 World Para Alpine Skiing Championships in Tarvisio, Italy, Knight enjoyed a great deal of success on the World Cup circuit, taking 11 medals, including seven golds, in the months leading up to the championships.
+At the championships themselves, Knight and guide Brett Wild took gold in the downhill, beating five-time Paralympic champion Henrieta Farkašová.
+Team GB officials stated that this was the first world championship title for a British athlete on snow.
+Knight and Wild subsequently took a silver behind Farkašová in the Super Combined and a second silver in the giant slalom.

-Since the World Championships in February, Knight sustained concussion though a crash at the World Cup Finals in March in South Korea.
+After the World Championships in February 2017, Knight sustained a concussion in a crash at the World Cup Finals in March in South Korea.
 The crash took her out of action for six months.
-However she was still crowned World Cup downhill champion for the season.
+However, she was still crowned World Cup downhill champion for the season.

 In July 2017, Knight became an Honorary Doctor of The University of Kent.